 How the access to public information requests are filed?

 The tendency observed until 2009 for a large number of oral requests reported by the administrative structures and the remark in the 2009 report that there were no mechanisms for registering the oral requests, shifts sharply during the next years and in 2020, 253 oral requests were reported.
 Administrative decisions on access to information requests are by rule issued only on written requests, the electronic requests being equaled to written.
 248 e-requests filed through the Platform of Access to Public Information in 2019, for 2020, 1779 e-requests are reported : https://pitay.government.bg/PDoiExt/

 The statistics on the different groups of requestors appears in 2004.
 It is understandable that the highest number of requests are filed by citizens, since the requestors are not obliged to signify their profession, affiliation to a company, NGO, or media.
 Those who have filed requests on behalf of a media, company, or NGO fall into the statistics.
 During 2021, the number of requests has increased with 4,101.

 What type of information is mostly sought under the categorization of the APIA?

-Pursuant to the categorization in the APIA, the public information is official - contained in the acts of the public bodies, and administrative – related to the preparation of the acts (Art.
+Pursuant to the categorization in the APIA, the public information falls under two categories: official - contained in the acts of the public bodies, and administrative – related to the preparation of the acts (Art.
 10 and Art.
 11 of the APIA).
-The chart below illustrates the fact that the enhanced active transparency – explicit obligations for proactive publication of the acts of the authorities shifts the tendency of seeking access to official public information and since 2014 the requests focus on administrative public information, i.e. documents related to the preparation of the acts, which are not proactively published.
+The chart below illustrates the fact that the enhanced active transparency – under the explicit obligations for proactive publication of the acts of the authorities, shifts the tendency of seeking access to official public information and since 2014 the requests focus on administrative public information, i.e. documents related to the preparation of the acts, which are not proactively published.

 What are the topics on which information is sought?